YusufTyer/ytyer-gohiring-solutions/README.md

 4. Develop the SQL to define a dimensional model schema for this data.
 Document (or be ready to discuss) any design decisions that you make.
 5. Using your dimensional model, write a SQL query that returns a list of jobs for each company, ordered and enumerated within each group by the `posted_at` date.
 6. Discuss how you would obtain and model information (within your schema) about the duration of jobs (from `posted` to `expired` states).
+7. (For Data Analyst Role) Provide a visualization showing the trend of the number of active jobs over time.
+Also include the company name data in this visualization.

 ## Submission
 Please submit a file with the answers to the above questions, as well as any other files used to obtain the solutions, via the new Github repository that you created.
 Provide the link/name of the repo in your email response.